 How we can help

-While the effective date of this SAS is unknown at this time, it’s important to know the requirements and how they will impact your plan audit.
-CLA's employee benefit plan professionals will stay on top of these new rules as the AICPA works to finalize the SAS.
+It is important to understand the new requirements and how they will impact your plan audit.
+CLA’s employee benefit plan professionals are staying on top of these new rules.
 With proper planning, preparation, and communication, you and your auditor can make the process as efficient as possible.